 Modern roses are classed by their growing habits as seen in the differences between Bush roses, Shrub roses, Climbing roses, Miniatures, Grandifloras, English Roses and Landscape roses.
 Modern roses are known for their repeat-flowering ability, abundance of blooms and also the first time that the sensational new colours of yellow and orange roses were available.
 As far as I understand the following are the main classes of modern roses.
 With so much choice of style and habit available from rose growers our gardens have the perfect opportunity to be full of rose blooms no matter the climate or soil conditions.

-Bush Roses, these tend to have a very long bloom time each season and are generally a tidy type of rose.
+Bush Roses, have a very long bloom time each season and are generally a tidy type of rose.
 Bush roses come in many styles namely:

 - Floribunda in Latin means ‘many flowering’.
 Floribundas roses are a cross between a Hybrid tea rose and a Polyantha.
 This was created initially in 1907 by Danish Breeders ( Dines Poulsen) to produce a rose that bloomed with the profusion of Polyantha roses but had the floral beauty and diversity of colours in the Hybrid teas.
 The Floribundas have flowers in large clusters that create a full, long lasting colourful garden displays especially when planted in abundance.
 Often seen in public parks and large gardens because they easily can create a dense hedge due to their stiff shrub like nature and as the name implies ‘many flowering’.
 They are shorter, hardier and easier to care for than hybrid teas.
 Growth is from about 50 cm up to 120cm.
 The blooms are similar in shape to Hybrid teas in all the usual Hybrid Tea colours.
 Favourite’s include Fire Opal, Amber Sun, Merry Maker and Ice Princess planted en mass with Mirage Earth Angel, Bengali, Peach Profusion, Apricot Nectar, Aspirin, French Lace, Perfume Perfection, Love Potion, Pomponella and the uniquely coloured Soul Sister as stand out roses in the garden.
 Photos to follow.